-- The address from which distance will be measured will be the permanent residential address, at the time of the closing date of application, of the parent with whom the child is normally resident.
-Where a child lives with parents with shared responsibility, each for part of a week, the home address is the address from which the child travels to school for the majority of school days per week.
-If the number of days is exactly equal the home address will be that of the parent who receives the Child Benefit - Parents are asked to provide TWO documents from the list below as proof of address: - Mortgage statement\ - Tenancy Agreement or letter from landlord\ - Council Tax statement\ - Benefit statements\ - Recent utility bill (gas, electricity, land-line phone bill but not a mobile phone bill)\\ - Current TV Licence - Letter from a solicitor confirming exchange of contracts on a residence\\ - ( \ issued within last 12 months \\ issued within last 3 months )
+- For a child to be treated as Catholic, evidence of Catholic baptism or of welcome into the Church will be required.
+Those who have difficulty obtaining written evidence of baptism should contact their Parish Priest. - For children applying under the over-subscription criteria 5, 6 or 7, evidence of faith must be submitted to the school by the closing date - 15th January 2025. - Baptismal and birth certificates, along with two proofs of address, must be forwarded to the school by the closing date - 15th January 2025 - Parents are asked to provide TWO documents from the list below as proof of address: - Mortgage statement\ - Tenancy Agreement or letter from landlord\ - Council Tax statement\ - Benefit statements\ - Recent utility bill (gas, electricity, land-line phone bill but not a mobile phone bill)\\ - Current TV Licence - Letter from a solicitor confirming exchange of contracts on a residence\\

+\ issued within last 12 months

+\\ issued within last 3 months